 Does diabetes ever get in your way?
 It can happen, you know.
-It happens for me around this time of year when days are long, weather is warm, vacation time is here and time hops like a summer bunny rabbit.
+It happens for me around this time of year when days are long, the weather is warm, vacation time is here and time hops like a summer bunny rabbit.
 It would be nice to take a vacation from testing, counting carbs, filling reservoirs and going for a morning jog.
-But why complain, it's easier to fantasize diabetes disappearing like an act of quantum physics, and explore the possibilities of what we would be like without the presence of diabetes in our daily lives.
+But why complain, it’s easier to fantasize about diabetes disappearing like an act of quantum physics and explore the possibilities of what we would be like without the presence of diabetes in our daily lives.
 What do you think?
 Would you be fit and trim?
 Would you eat a healthy diet and do daily exercise?
 Would you go to the doctor to check vital signs and blood work on a regular basis?
 Hard to tell.
-I like to say I would sit around, be lazy, eat chocolates and drink champagne, but truth is, it probably wouldn't be that way at all.
+I like to say I would sit around, be lazy, eat chocolates and drink champagne, but truth is, it probably wouldn’t be that way at all.
 We are free to imagine though.

 We can also imagine being in great health and caring for diabetes so that it is part of a positive and healthy way of living life to its fullest.
-After all, the average non-diabetic doesn't know what makes his or her body tick.
+After all, the average non-diabetic doesn’t know what makes his or her body tick.
 We do because we must in order to manage that one reminder that is with us 24/7.
 Diabetes can be a beacon to a healthy lifestyle.
-Being respectful to eating a balanced diet, complying to medication, if necessary and taking a daily dose of exercise, all add up to winning numbers in the A1c lottery.
+Being respectful to eating a balanced diet, complying with medication, if necessary and taking a daily dose of exercise, all add up to winning numbers in the A1c lottery.

 Peaches and Exercise

 Not far from where I live is a secret bike path.
-It's only about 4 miles long.
+It’s only about 4 miles long.
 It winds through an ersatz forest, then opens to fields where farms once stood.
 The path meanders and butts along the gardens of a trailer park and suddenly a sylvan peach orchard appears.
-It's almost as though no one, but me, knows the peach trees are there.
+It’s almost as though no one, but me, knows the peach trees are there.
 Every summer I ride the bike path to pick peaches.
 I have been doing this for several years now and I have never seen another person picking peaches.
-It's my own private peach farm.
-Besides the luscious fruit, I get in a good 12 mile bike ride.
-It's such an adventure that it doesn't feel like a workout or exercise.
-It's just fun.
+It’s my own private peach farm.
+Besides the luscious fruit, I get in a good 12-mile bike ride.
+It’s such an adventure that it doesn’t feel like a workout or exercise.
+It’s just fun.

 Isn’t that what exercise is supposed to be?
 The word, though, has come to take on different interpretations.
 It translates to a job or chore we must fit into an already overbooked schedule.
 “I must schedule an exercise program” is something I hear.
 It needn’t be like that.
 The heck with joining a gym or buying expensive equipment.
 Just go outside and have fun!
 Move around.
 Find a secret peach orchard of your own!

 Speaking of peaches, 30 states grow peaches from June to September.
-There are hundreds of varieties with names like Babcock, Sun Haven, Desert Gold, Red Top, Fay Elberta and June Lady.
-But generally peaches don't go by their personal names, but rather by the state where they are grown.
+There are hundreds of varieties with names like Babcock, Sun Haven, Desert Gold, Red Top, Fay Elberta, and June Lady.
+But generally, peaches don’t go by their personal names, but rather by the state where they are grown.
 Georgia and California are quite popular.

-A perfectly ripe peach is one of nature's works of art.
+A perfectly ripe peach is one of nature’s works of art.
 A creamy hue with a rosy blush, downy skin, intensely sweet perfume, sweet/tart flavor and dripping with honeyed nectar, paints a glowing portrait of the fruit.
 Peaches are further categorized as Clingstone, where the pit clings stubbornly to the fruit, and Freestone, with fruit nearly unattached to the pit.
-A third category is Semi-Freestone which designates a partial release of pit from fruit.
-Incidentally, don't try to eat peach pits.
+A third category is Semi-Freestone which designates a partial release of the pit from fruit.
+Incidentally, don’t try to eat peach pits.
 They contain the chemical amygdalin, which releases cyanide, a deadly poison.
 It takes a copious amount, around 50 pits, for a lethal dose, just to let you know.

 Buying peaches should be an act of meditation.
 Pick selectively, since once picked, peaches do not ripen off the tree.
 Avoid hard green peaches.
 Enjoy ripe peaches soon after you buy them although they will keep refrigerated for a few days.
 If left out in a bowl, they will become juicier but not sweeter.